-According to Josh Abramson who works at Vimeo, he said on Quora that YouTube became successful because it was able to host much content than Vimeo could do.
+According to Josh Abramson who works at Vimeo, he said on Quora YouTube became successful because it was able to host more content than Vimeo could do.

 A video quality test by MEDIUM demonstrated that the same screencast, uploaded on both platforms, had different video quality.

 Unfortunately for Youtube, the comparison showed that Vimeo held a better quality version of the video.
 On the latter video hosting platform, text readability was much easier and you could see the letters more clearly.

 Vimeo operates as an ad-free video sharing and services platform and doesn’t support pre-roll, post-roll, or overlay ads.
 The platform has strict rules about ads.
 When brands want to promote, they need to implement the id into the video.
 However, if the ads in a particular video are irritating or misleading, moderators can ask the owner to make the video private.

 But how does the platform make money, you would ask?

 While other platforms make most of the money by serving their customers a load of ads, Vimeo generates revenue by offering different membership subscription plans to its creators.